Plan ahead: turn Your conference ideas into action

-We all head out for ASAE Annual with this rosy vision of how THIS TIME we’ll find that silver bullet, that essential piece of info we can cart home and use to solve all our association’s problems.
+We all head to conferences with this rosy vision of how THIS TIME we’ll find that silver bullet, that essential piece of info we can cart home and use to solve all our association’s problems.

 Then WHAM!
 I don’t know if it happens on the trip home, or when we return to the hectic pace of the office, not to mention the backlog of work waiting for us there, but suddenly… blip!
 Your brilliant idea… it’s gone.

 Since 4 brains are better than one, I joined Lisa Van Gemert formerly of American Mensa; Trevor Mitchell, then at ARMA International, now at American Mensa; and Lauren Hefner formerly of Healthcare Businesswomen’s Association for a session at ASAE’s Great Ideas Conference on turning ideas into action.